 The reasons for the rise in cyberattacks—and the focus on protecting against them—is multifold, Noubir says.
 One factor is the increase in new technologies and new devices.
 By 2027, Business Insider predicts that more than 41 billion Internet of Things (IoT) devices will be online and connected.
-The IoT industry has become a prime target for cybercriminals and has sent device makers scrambling to protect their smart plugs, wearable fitness devices, and baby monitors from attacks.
+As a result, the IoT industry is trying to find new ways to protect their devices due to their growing status as a prime target for cyber attacks.

 Monetization is another key factor contributing to the rise in cyber attacks.
 In the past, Noubir says, it was difficult for cybercriminals to profit from attacks, but that has since changed.
 Now, cybercriminals have increasingly turned to ransomware attacks or those in which attackers gain access to and encrypt a victim’s data and demand a ransom.